Benefits of Having a Nursing BSN Degree

 Some States May Require a BSN

-Additionally, U.S. states including New York have already enacted legislation requiring all registered nurses to earn a BSN within 10 years of licensure.
+The state of New York has already enacted legislation requiring all registered nurses to earn a BSN within 10 years of licensure.
+More U.S. states are likely to follow suit in the upcoming years.

 By earning a nursing BSN degree, you can start your career without interruption.

-Contact our team of admissions counselors to hear more about all the benefits of a BSN.
+Contact our team of admissions counselors to hear more about all the BSN benefits that come with earning your nursing degree at CTX.

 Loading Form